 Rock lobster managed fisheries

-In Western Australia there are three rock lobster managed fisheries:
+In Western Australia there are two rock lobster managed fisheries:

 Eight species of rock lobster are found off the coast of Western Australia.
 However, virtually everything caught is the western rock lobster (Panulirus cygnus), found up to 60 km off the coast between Augusta and Shark Bay.